Mold Remediation

 Allergic reactions to mold are common.
 They can be immediate or delayed.
 Molds can also cause asthma attacks in people with asthma who are allergic to mold.
 In addition, mold exposure can irritate the eyes, skin, nose, throat, and lungs of both mold-allergic and non-allergic people.
 Symptoms other than the allergic and irritant types are not commonly reported as a result of inhaling mold.
 Research on mold and health effects is ongoing.
 For more detailed information consult a health professional.
 You may also wish to consult your state or local health department.

-Contact us for your Free Initial Consultation.
+Contact us for your Free Initial Mold Removal Consultation.

 Why Test for Mold?